1984 Winter Olympics: Selection of the host city

 A study entitled "The possibilities and problems of tourism development continental in Yugoslavia" and published in 1968 by the Organisation for Economic Co-operation and Development (OECD) first indicated that Yugoslavia and in particular the region of Sarajevo have favorable conditions for the development of winter sports.
 As early as 1970, the authorities in Sarajevo planned to host the Winter Olympics to promote this development and become a sustainable winter sports center.
 They first considered a candidature for the Games of 1976 or 1980 but, after having modernized the city within the framework of the project "Protection of the environment and of man", applied for those of 1984.
 The bid committee was created on 23 November 1977.

-Two other candidates for the Games were Gothenburg in Sweden and Sapporo in Japan.
-The Gothenburg project was considered expensive and if it were the winner, the logistics expenses would be gigantic, because the competition places would be decentralized.
-Sapporo had previously hosted the Games in 1972, only twelve years before the proposed 1984 Games and Japan presented Nagoya to bid to the 1988 Summer Olympics.
-The city therefore had experience and most of the infrastructure present and was in use since then, but new options were seen as more attractive.
-Sarajevo presented a compact project, with all the planned venues within 25 kilometers of the city, and has experience of several international competitions such as Alpine Skiing World Cup events, and the European Figure Skating Championishipis.
+Two other bidding cities for the Games were Gothenburg in Sweden and Sapporo in Japan.
+If the IOC were to choose Gothenburg, the logistical costs would be very high because the competition places would be decentralized.
+Sapporo had previously hosted the Games in 1972, only twelve years before the proposed dates and Nagoya was also in a campaign for the 1988 Summer Olympics.
+The city therefore had experience and most of the infrastructure present and was in use since then, but after Lake Placid a European host city was seen as better option.
+Sarajevo presented a compact project, with all the planned venues within 25 kilometers of the city, and had experience of several international competitions such as Alpine Skiing World Cup events, and the European Figure Skating Championship.